IQSS/datafest/versioning/02_Github_Desktop.md

 ### Install GitHub Desktop

 Most of you should have already installed [Github Desktop](https://desktop.github.com/).
-Open it and sign in using the credentials you used to sign up for a github account.
+Open it, and sign in using the credentials you used to sign up for a github account.

 <img src="img/setup.png" width="200" align="center">